Greensill Capital case damages the UK’s credit standing on the world stage

 Introduction

 The UK government has cancelled its guarantees to a private lender – Greensill Capital – under the UK’s coronavirus support, without the obligation that was guaranteed having been discharged.
-This puts a major question mark against the UK’s good faith in its financial dealings: if the UK can do this, what […]
+This puts a major question mark against the UK’s good faith in its financial dealings: if the UK […]

 Bank of England bond-buying disaster and the Treasury Select Committee